electricbookworks/ebw-training/designing-for-digital/text/2-overview.md

 We know ebooks are a very important part of the publishing landscape right now, especially as publishers try to recover a share of people’s attention from digital devices currently used mostly for music, video and games.
-But there there is another, much more important process
+But there is another, much more important process
 happening: ebooks are a by-product of a great human enterprise, the digitisation of literature.
 Digitised literature will be more easily shared and sold, and in time it will make education and storytelling